psuong/ig-developer-console/README.md

 ```

 ### Logging Events to Console ###
-Logging a custom message to the console uses the `GlobalEventHandler` and it takes one line of code!
+Logging a custom message to the console uses the `GlobalEventHandler` internally and it takes one line of code!
 See the example below.

 ```
-using Toolkit.DeveloperConsole.Events;
+using Console.Events;
-using Toolkit.GlobalEvents;
+using GlobalEvents;
 using UnityEngine;

 public class ClearFieldUtility : MonoBehaviour {